Skip to main content

 • Eyelid swelling or itching

+Don’t wait for symptoms to get worse before you schedule an exam.
 If you notice any of these changes in your vision, it’s time to visit your eye doctor.
-However, you shouldn’t only visit your eye doctor when you notice something wrong with your vision.
-Many vision issues, such as glaucoma, can be discovered before any symptoms are present.
-So, even if you aren’t experiencing any vision issues, make sure to visit your eye doctor regularly.
+Remember, many vision issues, such as glaucoma, can be diagnosed without symptoms making it more important to visit the eye doctor regularly.

-If you’re looking for vision coverage, DeltaVision makes it easy to care for your eye health, find an eye doctor, and make an appointment.
+If you’re looking for vision coverage, DeltaVision makes it easy to care for your eyes, find an eye doctor, and make an appointment.
 Our network has more than 88,000 providers at over 27,000 locations nationwide.

 Click here to learn more about our vision coverage.